Wernher von Braun: Nazi Party membership

-Von Braun had an ambivalent and complex relationship with Nazi Germany.
-He applied for membership of the Nazi Party on 12 November 1937, and was issued membership number 5,738,692.
+Von Braun was an opportunist who joined the Nazi Party to continue his work on rockets for Nazi Germany.
+He applied for membership in the Party on 12 November 1937, and was issued membership number 5,738,692.

 Michael J. Neufeld, an author of aerospace history and chief of the Space History Division at the Smithsonian's National Air and Space Museum, wrote that ten years after von Braun obtained his Nazi Party membership, he signed an affidavit for the U.S. Army, though he stated the incorrect year:

-In 1939, I was officially demanded to join the National Socialist Party.
-At this time I was already Technical Director at the Army Rocket Center at Peenemünde (Baltic Sea).
-The technical work carried out there had, in the meantime, attracted more and more attention in higher levels.
-Thus, my refusal to join the party would have meant that I would have to abandon the work of my life.
-Therefore, I decided to join.
-My membership in the party did not involve any political activity.

-It has not been ascertained whether von Braun's error with regard to the year was deliberate or a simple mistake.
-Neufeld further wrote:
+It has not been ascertained whether von Braun's error with regard to the year was deliberate.
+Neufeld wrote:

-Von Braun, like other Peenemünders, was assigned to the local group in Karlshagen; there is no evidence that he did more than send in his monthly dues.
-But he is seen in some photographs with the party's swastika pin in his lapel – it was politically useful to demonstrate his membership.

-Von Braun's later attitude toward the National Socialist regime of the late 1930s and early 1940s was complex.
+Von Braun's later attitude toward the Nazi regime of the late 1930s and early 1940s was complex.
 He said that he had been so influenced by the early Nazi promise of release from the post–World War I economic effects, that his patriotic feelings had increased.
 In a 1952 memoir article he admitted that, at that time, he "fared relatively rather well under totalitarianism".
 Yet, he also wrote that "to us, Hitler was still only a pompous fool with a Charlie Chaplin moustache" and that he perceived him as "another Napoleon" who was "wholly without scruples, a godless man who thought himself the only god".

 Later examination of von Braun's background, conducted by the United States Federal Bureau of Investigation, suggests that his background check file contained no derogatory information pertaining to his involvement in the party, but it was found that he had numerous letters of commendation for outstanding performance of duties during his time working under the Nazi party.
-Overall FBI conclusions point to Von Braun's involvement in the Nazi Party to be purely for the furthering of his academic career, or out of fear of imprisonment or execution.
+Overall FBI conclusions point to von Braun's involvement in the Nazi Party to be purely for the advancement of his academic career, or out of fear of imprisonment or execution.